sschuhmi/sschuhmi.github.io/_posts/2024-10-06-PredictingFootballResults.md

 In summary, we compare the simple RandomClassifier with three ML multi-output classifiers and three ML multi-output regressor with corrected result vectors.

+Finally, after having evaluated the results and decided in favor of a specific classifier or regressor (see Results section below), the corresponding classifier was organized within a ML pipeline.
+Furthermore, the extract, transform and load data parts were also extracted in an ETL pipeline which is executed prior to the ML pipeline.
+The pipeline guarantee automized, simple and flexible runs of the algorithms.

 # Results

 ## Model Evaluation and Validation